Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Haantjes structures for multiseparable systems in

 The corresponding integrals read

 In the coordinates $(\xi, \eta, p_{\xi}, p_{\eta})$ we get the Haantjes structures $(\omega, \bs{I}, \bs{K}_{2}^{(SWIV)})$ and $(\omega, \bs{I}, \bs{K}_{3}^{(SWIV)})$, with

-These two structures are related with two different parabolic coordinate systems, with distinct axes, which are separation coordinates for the systems SWIV.
-Notice that the operator $\bs{K}_{3}^{(SWIV)}$ in cartesian coordinates converts into the operator $-2\bs{K}_{3}^{(SWII)}$.
+These two structures are related with two different parabolic coordinate systems, with distinct axes, which are separating coordinates for the systems SWIV.
+Notice that the operator $\bs{K}_{3}^{(SWIV)}$ in Cartesian coordinates converts into the operator $-2\bs{K}_{3}^{(SWII)}$.

 \begin{remark} The form of the Haantjes operators presented above can be geometrically interpreted, in all cases, as the application of the generalized lifting procedure described in Section \ref{sec:lift} to a suitable Haantjes operator on the configuration space $E_2$, related to a specific coordinate system in which they diagonalize.
 Its lifted version to the $4$-dimensional phase space is again a Haantjes operator, at most linearly depending on the momenta. \end{remark}